folio-org/folio-spring-support/README.md

 ## Introduction

-This is a library (jar) that contains the basic functionality and main dependencies required for development of FOLIO modules using Spring framework (also known as "Spring Way").
+This is a library that contains the basic functionality and main dependencies required for development of FOLIO modules using Spring framework (also known as "Spring Way").

 Please find a step-by-step guide on how to create a new FOLIO Spring based module at https://github.com/folio-org/mod-spring-template

 An example of the module based on folio-spring-support could be found at https://github.com/folio-org/folio-sample-modules/tree/master/mod-spring-petstore

+## Code structure

+The library comprises several submodules that are built as separate artifacts (jar files) and can be integrated into a project as distinct dependencies.
+This facilitates more precise dependency management depending on the requirements of each project.

+The library includes the following submodules:
+* **folio-spring-cql** - facilitates CQL querying (refer to the [CQL support](#cql-support) section below)
+* **folio-spring-base** - provides fundamental functionality for developing FOLIO modules using the Spring framework.

 ## Execution Context